Do you suffer from asthma and are looking for a doctor in Barcelona?

 - Pollution, hazardous substances and chemical agents

-There are some factors that are preventable, but important to be aware of, such as consanguinity, family history of asthma and/or allergies, medical history, occupational history.
+There are some factors that are important to be aware of, such as consanguinity, family history of asthma and/or allergies, medical history, and occupational history.

-If you have been diagnosed with asthma, it is important to know which type you have to manage it in a well-informed way.
-The classifications of asthma are based on severity and determined by a patient’s symptoms or results from lung function tests, such as a spirometry.
+If you have asthma, it is important to know what type it is so that you can manage it more effectively.
+Asthma classifications are based on severity and are determined by the patient's symptoms or the results of lung function tests, such as spirometry.

-The classification of a patient’s asthma is determined by their symptoms before treatment which can also change over time, making it possible for a patient to change asthma category.
-However, each and every category can experience severe asthma attacks.
+A patient's asthma classification is determined by their pre-treatment symptoms, which may also change over time, so a patient may change asthma category.
+However, all categories can experience severe asthma attacks.

-It affects people of all ages and often starts in childhood, although asthma in children younger than 4 years old can be difficult to diagnose, as their symptoms are often different from those of asthma in older children or adults.
+Attacks can occur in all age groups and usually begin in childhood, although asthma in children under 4 years of age can be difficult to diagnose, as its symptoms are often different from those of asthma in older children or adults.

-The different severities of asthma range from intermittent, mild persistence, moderate persistence, to serious persistence.We can also highlight different types of asthma:
+The different severities of asthma range from intermittent, mild persistent, moderate persistent, to severe persistent.

 - Allergic asthma